-E.5.4 Assigning the OES11SP1toSP2upgrade Bundle to OES11 SP1 Servers
+Assigning the OES2015toSP1upgrade Bundle to OES2015 Servers

-- 1 In ZENworks Control Center, click Bundles. - 2 In the left column, select the OES11SP1toSP2upgrade entry. - 3 Click Action > Assign to Device. - 4 Click the down-arrow next to Servers, then select the servers you want to assign the bundle to. - 5 Click OK > Next. - 6 Select the Distribution Schedule and click Next. - 7 Select the appropriate distribution type and select Install Immediately after Distribution. - 8 Click Next > Finish.
+- 1 In ZENworks Control Center, click Bundles. - 2 In the left column, select OES2015toSPlupgrade. - 3 Click Action > Assign to Device. - 4 Click the down-arrow next to Servers, then select the servers to which you want to assign the bundle. - 5 Click OK > Next. - 6 Select the Distribution Schedule and click Next. - 7 Select the appropriate distribution type and select Install Immediately after Distribution. - 8 Click Next > Finish.

-IMPORTANT: The servers you selected in the preceding steps are now ready to be upgraded to OES11 SP2.
-The actual upgrade operations occur automatically as scheduled.
+IMPORTANT: The servers that you selected in the preceding steps are now ready to be upgraded to OES2015 SP1.
+The actual upgrade operations occur automatically based on the configuration.

-WARNING: Make sure that the SLES11-SP3-Pool-bundle, OES11-SP2-Pool-bundle and SLES11-SP3-Updates-bundle bundles have been applied before applying the OES11SP1toSP2upgrade bundle.
+Make sure that the SLES11-SP4-Pool-bundle, OES2015-SP1-Pool-bundle, SLES11-SP4-Updates-bundle and OES2015-SP1-Updates-bundle bundles have been applied before applying the OES2015toSP1upgrade bundle.

-E.6 Reconfiguring OES Services after Rebooting
+Reconfiguring OES Services after Rebooting

 The upgrade process includes an automatic server reboot.
-After the reboot, log in to the server and run yast2 channel-upgrade-oes to complete the OES services reconfiguration.
+After the reboot, log in to the server add the OES 2015 SP1 and SLES 11 SP4 medias (CD or network source) and then run yast2 channel-upgrade-oes to complete the OES services reconfiguration.
 You will be prompted for the eDirectory or Domain Services for Windows password.
 If the answer file has not been provided, supply the password and continue.